a1k0u/kustomize-nested-layout/README.md

 > Caution.
 Work in progress.
 Just proof of concept.
 Use at your own risk.

+Kustomize does not support nested overlays out of the box, see [this](https://github.com/kubernetes-sigs/kustomize/issues/851) and [this](https://github.com/kubernetes-sigs/kustomize/issues/596#issuecomment-447167930) issues.

+This tool (script) just convert nested layout to supported layout by Kustomize and run `kustomize build` command.

 ### Layout

 Help to support layout with nested overlays without extra base directories.